vidstack/player/apps/site/app/docs/[lib]/player/[2]core-concepts/[5]state-management/[lib=react]/page.md

 ## Reading

-The media state hook enables you to subscribe directly to specific media state changes, rather than listening to potentially multiple DOM events and binding it yourself.
+The `useMediaStore` hook enables you to subscribe directly to specific media state changes, rather than listening to potentially multiple DOM events and binding it yourself.

 {% no %}
 Tracking media state via events: